Bracket-Bot-Inc/flasher/README.md

 A simple tool to flash DietPi images to SD cards with custom configuration.

-## Features

-- Downloads DietPi image for Orange Pi 5 Ultra
-- Flashes the image to your SD card
-- **Interactive WiFi setup** - prompts for SSID and password at runtime
-- **Unique hostname generation** - creates hostnames like `bracketbot-435` with random 3-digit suffix
-- Mounts the Linux filesystem to access the `/boot` directory
-- Automatically copies and updates configuration files
-- **Unified script** that automatically detects and supports both macOS and Linux
-- **Log viewer utility** for monitoring device logs after deployment

 ## Requirements

 ### macOS (Apple Silicon only)